cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 signatures, secure authentication and many more.
 CrypTool supports both the execution and the analysis of such methods.

-CrypTool has been developed by more than 30 persons world-wide since 1998.
+CrypTool has been developed since 1998.
+Currently more than 40 persons world-wide are working and contributing to it.

 Every part of the program comes with extensive online help, which can be understood without deep knowledge in cryptography.

-CrypTool is completely available in English and German.
+CrypTool is available in the four languages English, German, Polish and Spanish.
+In English and German the CrypTool package is there completely.
-The Polish version has the same functionality [at the moment only the program itself, i.e. the GUI (menus, dialogs, ...) is translated.
+The Polish program version has the same functionality [the program itself i.e. the GUI (menus, dialogs, ...) and the online help are translated.
-The documentation delivered with the Polish version is still in English].
+The PDF documentation delivered with the Polish version is still in English].
+With the Spanish version we have a similar case.

 It is required that the user is able to use typical applications under Windows.